haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 ### Structure of the run directory

 Once your run has completed inspect the content of the resulting directory.
-You will find the various steps (modules) of the defined workflow numbered sequentially, e.g.:
+You will find the various steps (modules) of the defined workflow numbered sequentially, e.g. for scenario 2:

 {% highlight shell %}
 > ls scenario2/